Farmzz Blog

 Marketing, on the other hand, is planned: "Every Tuesday in July, we send a newsletter with recipes and a preview of what's coming to market."
 Both are valuable.
 Notifications drive immediate sales.
 Marketing builds long-term relationships.
 The best farms do both.

-CASL compliance: the complete legal guide for farm SMS
+CASL checklist for farm SMS

 The 3 pillars of CASL compliance